Velocidex/velociraptor-docs/content/blog/2024/2024-09-12-timelines/_index.md

 case:

-1. Collecting the `Windows.Sys.Users` artifact enumerates the local users on the system, and estimates the time that the user first logged into the system by reporting the Modified time on the User's profile registry keys and home directory modification time (This indicates when the user last logged into the system).
+1. Collecting the `Windows.Sys.Users` artifact enumerates the local users on the system, and estimates the time that the user last logged into the system by reporting the Modified time on the User's profile registry keys and home directory modification time.

    I reduce the data to show the Home directory modification time (Last time the user logged into the account).